 Over-the-ankle boots, please.
 Preferably made of strong leather.
-Your ankles are very complicated; protect them.
+Your ankles are very delicate; protect them.

-A boot with a slippery sole could cause embarrassment when you put your foot down at a greasy gas station.
+A boot with a slippery sole could cause you to injure yourself when mounting or dismounting.
 Rubber soles, with a good tread design, offer better gripping possibilities.